Tilapta Karanwas: Community

+Ghodi Bachheda, is often regarded as one of the most prominent and influential Bhati Rajput villages in the area.

+In terms of population, the numbers of Tilapta Karanwas are around 12,000 people, with about 9,000 belonging to the Bhati Rajput (Hindu) community.
+On a larger scale, the Gautam Buddha Nagar Lok Sabha constituency is estimated to have a Rajput population of over 450,000 to 500,000, highlighting the significance of the community is in the district.

 Demographics

 According to the 2011 Census of India, Tilapta Karanwas had a population of 8,378, making it one of the larger villages in Dadri tehsil.
 The village comprises 4,442 males (53.0%) and 3,936 females (47.0%), resulting in a sex ratio of 886 females per 1,000 males, which is below the Uttar Pradesh state average of 912.

 The village has a young demographic profile, with 1,284 children in the 0–6 age group, representing 15.33% of the total population.
 The child sex ratio stands at 821 girls per 1,000 boys.

 Social composition

-Tilapta Karanwas has a significant Scheduled Caste population of 2,938 people (35.08% of total population), which is higher than the national average.
+Tilapta Karanwas has a significant Scheduled Caste population of 1,238 people (5.08% of total population), which is higher than the national average.
 The village has no Scheduled Tribe population according to the 2011 census.

 Literacy and education

 The village demonstrates commendable educational progress with an overall literacy rate of 79.81%, significantly higher than the Uttar Pradesh state average of 67.68%.
 Male literacy stands at 90.39%, while female literacy is 68.04%.
 A total of 5,662 people are literate, while 2,716 remain illiterate.

 Several educational institutions serve the area, including government and private schools that follow various educational boards.